adammckay/DebianVMWithDocker/DebianVMWithDocker.md

 It is very important to uncheck the unattended install option.
 If you don't, you will get many features that will overcomplicate your setup.

-All other defaults are fine at this point.  **You may find the 20GB drive space limiting so set tht to something you can handle.** You can start your VM.
+All other defaults are fine at this point.  **You may find the 20GB drive space limiting so set that to something you can handle.** You can start your VM.

 When Debian boots up, choose the 'Install' option (graphical install is fine but unnecessary).